ibm-cloud-docs/schematics/terraform.md

 Now that you successfully created your first {{site.data.keyword.bpshort}} workspace with Terraform on {{site.data.keyword.cloud_notm}}, you can choose between the following tasks:

-  - Learn how to create an [{{site.data.keyword.bplong_notm}} job](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/schematics_job) resource to run your Terraform template in IBM Cloud.
+  - Learn how to create an [{{site.data.keyword.bplong_notm}} job](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/schematics_job){: external} resource to run your Terraform template in IBM Cloud.
-  - To run Ansible playbooks in {{site.data.keyword.cloud_notm}} check out the [{{site.data.keyword.bplong_notm}} action](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/schematics_action) resource.
+  - To run Ansible playbooks in {{site.data.keyword.cloud_notm}} check out the [{{site.data.keyword.bplong_notm}} action](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/schematics_action){: external} resource.
-  - Explore other supported Terraform resources and data sources for [{{site.data.keyword.bplong_notm}}](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/schematics_action) or checkout other arguments and attrivutes that you can use for the Terraform resources that were used in this example.
+  - Explore other supported Terraform resources and data sources for [{{site.data.keyword.bplong_notm}}](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/schematics_action){: external} or checkout other arguments and attrivutes that you can use for the Terraform resources that were used in this example.